Taking care of yourself at work

 • There is a lack of support from your colleagues or management

-• Reward and recognition for contributions aren’t given
+• An absence of reward and recognition for contributions

-• Your environment isn’t physically or psychologically safe.
+• Your environment is not physically or psychologically safe.

 “It’s important to prioritise your wellbeing and take appropriate steps to reduce stress when you’re working.”